 Recovery is going well.
 Although I must admit that I struggle with the amount that I am running.
 I worry about losing fitness, only running 20k a week where I used to maintain at least 50k.
 But I made a promise to myself during my last training block.
-I had reached the inevitable low where I absolutely did not want to get my run in.
+I had reached the inevitable low we all face when motivation is slipping.

-I told myself if I just keep pushing, I will reward myself with balance after I crossed the finish line.
+I told myself if I just kept pushing, I would reward myself with balance after I crossed the finish line.

 Balance to me means moderation.
 Doing things because you deeply want to do them, not because of obligation.
 Doing a variety of things to keep the soul engaged.
 Moving between focused training and active recovery.
 A cycle that mimics the natural cycles all around us.

 I know this on a deeper level because experience is the best teacher.
 My first year trail running I decided to run the Coastal Challenge.
 I had escalated from a 10k being my longest in April, to a 29k in July, to a 50k in August, and then the Coastal Challenge being 155k over six days in February.
 My build flew in the face of the standard “10% per week” dogma, yet it didn’t seem to slow me down.

 I found myself waking up at 4am to get 42k training runs in before work, and enjoying it.

 This is not where things went wrong.
 There is nothing wrong with long training days, This is to be expected when you have your heart set on a goal and need to put in the hours to attain it.